 When the City of Hoboken upgraded the traffic signals along Washington Street in 2018, I was very pleased to be a part of the Hoboken Historical Museum Signal project.
-As a token of appreciation for installing Hoboken’s oldest traffic light in their museum, the museum staff gave us some retired equipment, including Hoboken’s second oldest traffic light; the circa 1947 Marbelite 4-way “cluster” from the corner of Washington and 5th, seen in the images above.
+As a token of appreciation for installing Hoboken’s oldest traffic light in their museum, the museum staff gave us several pieces of retired equipment, including Hoboken’s second oldest traffic light; the circa 1947 Marbelite 4-way “cluster” from the corner of Washington and 5th, seen in the images above.

 Randy and Mike transported the Hoboken signal booty to the 3-Lite Guy signal workshop and carefully dismantled the clusters.
 I have two of the four heads from the Marbelite cluster.
 They are in great shape, with all of the glass and essential parts intact.
-They are nice examples of Marbelite signals made immediately after taking over the traffic division of Horni Signal Mfg.
-Corp. in 1947, so they’re essentially Horni signals re-branded as Marbelite.
+They are nice examples of Marbelite signals made immediately after taking over the traffic division of Horni Signal in 1947, so they’re essentially Horni signals re-branded as Marbelite.

 Because I like the slightly beat up and weathered look of these lights, and there are photographs of them in service, I’ve kept them in off-the-street condition.
 One of the red lenses was a replacement, so the only change I made was to restore that lens to the original type, Kopp #66 (thanks, Dave McPhail).
 I used a pair of Marbelite cast aluminum brackets to bind and hang them as a 2-way cluster from the basement ceiling.